kent-map/kent/20c/20c-belgian-refugees.md

 Belgian refugee Fredo Franzoni’s painting ‘Landing of the Belgian Refugees’ was presented to the town as a token of thanks in 1916.

 Adapted from an exhibition in [Folkestone Museum](https://folkestonemuseum.co.uk/) curated by Maddie Pettit in 2018.

-This exhibition in Folkestone Museum was curated by a local sixth form student.